caprica/vlcj-legacy/README.md

 vlcj-legacy
 ===========

-The vlcj project ultimately will move to Java FFI for its native bindings rather than relying on the currently-used, and undoubtedly excellent, JNA project.
+The vlcj project ultimately will move to Java FFM for its native bindings rather than relying on the currently-used, and undoubtedly excellent, JNA project.

-This small project provides a bridge to a few JNA native methods that are currently still needed by vlcj, even when using FFI, and that are not straightforward or are otherwise difficult to replace.
+This small project provides a bridge to a few JNA native methods that are currently still needed by vlcj, even when using FFM, and that are not straightforward or are otherwise difficult to replace.

 This is intended to be a short-term project to support the decoupling of JNA from vlcj, and the end-goal is to provide appropriate replacements for these still used JNA methods.